Bolpat/DIPs/DIPs/DIP-3NNN-QFS.md

 ### Non-nullable Core-langue Reference Types

-To get non-nullable types backwards compatible into the language, we add `‼` types.
+To get non-nullable types backwards-compatible into the language, we add non-nullable core-language reference types (`‼` types for short).

 For class or interface types `C`, pointer types `T*`,